Salt and Pepper Tofu

 Why I love this recipe

 - Multiple cooking options.
 Once seasoned, the tofu can be fried in a skillet or air fryer.
-You can change your technique depending on how much time you have and how much oil you feel like using.
+You can change your technique depending on how much time you have and how much oil you want to use.

 - Restaurant-worthy.
-What I love about this recipe is how it reminds me of all my years of getting Chinese takeout.
+What I love about this recipe is how it reminds me of all the years I spent getting Chinese takeout.
 Seriously, after you try this once, you’ll never want to order it again!

 - Naturally vegan and gluten-free.
-Tofu is an amazing source of lean vegan protein, and by using potato starch, this recipe doubles as being gluten-free.
+Tofu is a fantastic source of lean vegan protein, and by using potato starch, this recipe is gluten-free.

 Ingredients needed

 - Tofu.
 You must use firm or extra-firm tofu.
-Anything less firm won’t keep its texture after being fried.
+Anything less firm won’t retain its texture after frying.
+If there is excess moisture, pat the tofu dry with a paper towel.

 - Potato starch.
 To act as the ‘breading’ for the tofu.
 Cornstarch can also be used.